 H1-1.
 Elective officers, employees.
-The officers of the House of Representatives are a speaker, and a speaker pro tempore, who shall be members of the body, and a chief clerk and such other officers necessary to conduct the business of the House, who shall be formally elected by a majority vote of the members-elect of the House.
+The officers of the House of Representatives are a speaker, 46 and a speaker pro tempore, who shall be members of the body, and a chief clerk and such other 47 officers necessary to conduct the business of the House, who shall be formally elected by a majority 48 vote of the members-elect of the House.
 Employees necessary to conduct the business of the House shall be appointed and announced by the speaker.

 - H1-2.
 Actions of the speaker pro tempore, other presiding officers.
 The speaker pro tempore shall act as presiding officer of the House of Representatives if the speaker is absent or unable to serve.
 The acts of the speaker pro tempore have the same validity as those of the speaker.
 If the speaker and the speaker pro tempore are absent or unable to serve, any member called to the chair by the House of Representatives may serve as presiding officer.
-When in session, the presiding officer, in the absence of the speaker pro tempore, may designate any member to perform the duties of the presiding officer, but the designation may not extend beyond an adjournment.
-The member's actions have the same validity as those of the speaker. - H1-3.
+When in session, the presiding officer in the absence of the speaker pro tempore, may designate any member to perform - presiding officer, in the absence of the speaker pro tempore, may designate any member to perform the duties of the presiding officer, but the designation may not extend beyond an adjournment. - The member's actions have the same validity as those of the speaker. - H1-3.
 Votes by the speaker.
 The speaker shall vote on all questions taken by yeas and nays and shall vote in any election or division called for by any member.
-The speaker may, by relinquishing the chair, assume all rights and privileges of a member of the House. - 18 H1-4.
+The speaker may, by relinquishing the chair, assume all rights and privileges of a member of the House. - 14 H1-4.
 Hour of meeting.
 The hour of meeting of the House of Representatives is 2:00 p.m. on each legislative day unless otherwise ordered by the House. - H1-5.
 Seating assignments.
 The speaker of the House shall, with the advice of the majority and minority leaders, make seating assignments for the floor of the House of Representatives.

-22 CHAPTER 2.
-DECORUM
+18 CHAPTER 2.
+19 DEBATE

 H2-1.
-Repealed.
+Time allowed for a member to speak.